Department of Public Works

 Division of Highway

-As winter comes to a close, the Town's Department of Public Works (DPW), Division of Highways, is still out there working to keep our roads clear so you and your family can travel to your chosen destination safely and without major delay.
+During the winter season months, the Town's Department of Public Works (DPW), Division of Highways, is out there working to keep our roads clear so you and your family can travel to your chosen destination safely and without major delay..

 Snow removal in the Town is of utmost importance to Town officials.
 As mandated by Section 140 of the Highway Law, it is our policy in the Town to have streets clean of snow as soon as possible.
 The Town, in performing this service to its residents, attempts to handle matters professionally, competently, and quickly.
 It must be remembered that this is no small task since we have 316 center-line miles (meaning 632 true centerline miles) of roadways in the Town.